madbomb122/PlexTools/README.md

 **A:** If you would like to donate to me Please pick an item/giftcard from my amazon wishlist or Contact me about donating, Thanks.
 BTW The giftcard amount can be changed to a min of $1.
 **Wishlist:** [https://www.amazon.com/gp/registry/wishlist/YBAYWBJES5DE/](https://www.amazon.com/gp/registry/wishlist/YBAYWBJES5DE/)

-**Q:** I have a suggestion/Issue for the script, how do I suggest it?
-**A:** Do a pull request with the change or submit it as an issue with the suggestion.

-**Q:** I cant access the plex folder to run thus script?
-**A:** You may have to give yourself permission on the plex folder.

 **Q:** How can I contact you?
 **A:** You can also PM me on reddit or email me
          1. reddit /u/madbomb122 [https://www.reddit.com/user/madbomb122](https://www.reddit.com/user/madbomb122)